Timtim-LB/CTF/HTB/petpet rcbee/README.md

 Yoo ;)

-Let's review the challenge 💃
+Ready to review the challenge? 💃

 So lets start by downloading & unzipping the file to our local machine